TrafficPLANit/PLANitOSM/README.md

 # PLANitOSM

-Tools to parse Open Street Map data and convert them into a PLANit compatible network
+Tools to parse Open Street Map data and convert them into a PLANit compatible network.
+User documentation on how to use this reader can be found on the PLANit website: https://trafficplanit.github.io/PLANitManual/.

+Some technical documentation for developers who want to modify the source code can be found in the [Technical Readme](./technical_readme.md)

 ## Maven parent